- Health tests are an important tool for improving health and preventing and treating serious diseases.

-Women ages 20 and older should get a baseline screening for cholesterol levels and triglycerides if they are at risk for coronary heart disease.
-After age 45, screening for cholesterol is very important, as heart disease risk increases with age.
+Women aged 20 and older should get a baseline screening for cholesterol levels and triglycerides if they are at risk for coronary heart disease.
+The American Heart Association recommends women get checked every four to six years, starting at age 20.
+After age 45, screening for cholesterol becomes important, as heart disease risk increases with age.

 A diagnosis of hypertension, or high blood pressure, is made if your blood pressure is higher than 140/90.
-Because high blood pressure can lead to other complications it should be checked every two years if it’s 120/80 or under, and every year if it’s between 120-139/80-90.
+Because high blood pressure can lead to other complications, it should be checked every two years if it’s 120/80 or under.
+If it’s higher, your doctor may recommend having it checked more often.
 If you are diagnosed with high blood pressure, you should also be screened for diabetes.

-You should go to the dentist every year for an exam and cleaning.
+You should visit the dentist every year for an exam and cleaning.

-You should get one tetanus-diphtheria booster every ten years.
-Your first should be sometime after age 19.
+You should get one tetanus-diphtheria booster every 10 years, starting sometime after age 19.

-If you are below 26, you should consider the HPV vaccine.
+If you are younger than 26, you should consider the HPV vaccine.

 If you have never had chickenpox, you should get the varicella vaccine.

-The tests you began in your 20s will still be used in your 40s.
-However the timing of the exams will change.
+The tests you began in your 20s will still be used in your 40s, though the timing of the exams will change.
 You should:

 - have an eye exam every two years, even if you don’t wear glasses